List of recurring The Simpsons characters: Grady

 Grady Little (voiced by Scott Thompson) is Julio's lover.
 In "Three Gays of the Condo", Marge finds a note that says she wanted to dump Homer before they get married.
 This upsets Homer and he finds a new place to live.
 Julio and Grady needed a third person in the apartment.
 He agrees to stay with them.
 Later, Homer loves Marge again; he moves out.
 Before Homer moved out, it is revealed Grady loves Homer.
 Homer runs away saying "I will only hurt you!"

 Grady and Julio make small appearances in several other episodes.

-Greta Wolfcastle

-Greta Wolfcastle (voiced by Reese Witherspoon in “The Bart Wants What It Wants” and Tress MacNeille in “Treehouse of Horror XXXII”) is the daughter of action movie star Rainier Wolfcastle.
-She first appeared in "The Bart Wants What It Wants" when Milhouse develops a crush on her, yet Bart goes out on a date with her instead.
-After Bart decided he was becoming too needy, the two broke up, which causes Milhouse to go back to Canada with Greta & the two get in a fight during a curling game.

-The Grumple

-The Grumple (voiced by Hank Azaria) is a green monster who is an obvious parody of The Grinch.
-He first appeared as a running gag in "Kill Gil, Volumes I & II", fighting Homer in various locations.
-He incidentally appears in many later episodes, attending Lady Gaga's concert in "Lisa Goes Gaga", in a video game in "White Christmas Blues", he does the Homer Shake, and he was mentioned by Matt Selman in the April 15, 2014 TV Guide article promoting "Brick Like Me" in which he jokes that he will be one of the few Simpsons characters to not be portrayed in Lego form during the episode.

 H

 Hank Scorpio

 Hank Scorpio (voiced by Albert Brooks) is a one-time character.
 He is a supervillain who used to be Homer's boss when they moved to Cypress Creek in the second episode of season 8, "You Only Move Twice".
 He is the owner of Globex Corporation and his office is in a volcano.
 When Marge, Bart, Lisa and Maggie wanted to go back to Springfield, Homer had to quit while Hank was fighting off the government.
 Since Homer was a big help, Hank gave him the Denver Broncos in return.